ssk-d/fireflutter/README.md

   - We will begin with Firebase settings and contiue gradually with Flutter.

-- If you have any difficulties on installatin, you may ask it on [Git issues](https://github.com/thruthesky/fireflutter/issues).
+- If you have any difficulties on installation, you may ask it on [Git issues](https://github.com/thruthesky/fireflutter/issues).

+- And please let us know if there is any mistake on the installation.

 - We also have a premium paid servie to support installation and development.